Independent Contractor Opening: Writers in the Schools Writer

 - Ongoing collaboration with WITS staff, fellow WITS writers, and school partners

-- Designing inclusive, responsive curriculum for high school students
+- Designing inclusive, responsive well-planned curriculum for high school students

-- Providing feedback and encouragement to student writing during residency placement(s)
+- Providing feedback and encouragement to student writing throughout residency

 - Receiving and integrating feedback following classroom observations from WITS staff